Occupational Exposure

 Executive Summary

 Chemical plant workers were exposed to asbestos throughout petrochemical facilities, oil refineries, and industrial chemical plants from the 1940s through the 1990s.
-Asbestos was used in pipe insulation, valve packing, gaskets, pump seals, heat exchangers, and protective equipment.
-Maintenance workers faced the highest exposure during turnarounds when insulation was stripped and replaced, but operators and other plant personnel also faced significant secondhand exposure.
-Workers diagnosed with mesothelioma can pursue compensation through multiple sources including asbestos trust funds and lawsuits against equipment manufacturers, with total recoveries often exceeding $1-3 million.
+Asbestos-containing materials (ACM) were used in pipe insulation, valve packing, gaskets, pump seals, heat exchangers, and protective equipment.
+Maintenance workers faced the highest exposure during turnarounds when insulation was stripped and replaced, but operators and other plant personnel also faced significant secondhand contact with the mineral.
+Workers diagnosed with mesothelioma can pursue compensation through multiple sources including trust funds and lawsuits against equipment manufacturers, with total recoveries often exceeding $1-3 million.

 8 Key Facts About Chemical Plant Asbestos Exposure

-• Exposure Period: Peak asbestos use in chemical plants occurred from 1950s-1980s [1]
+• Exposure Period: Peak ACM use in chemical plants occurred from 1950s-1980s [1]

 • Equipment Affected: Pipes, valves, pumps, heat exchangers, reactors, boilers [2]